How to Manage Salesforce Licensing in Certero

 Identify custom objects with zero or minimal records

-Every opportunity is a possibility until you have investigated and confirmed it based on your own organizational requirements and conditions.
+Every opportunity is a possibility until you have investigated and confirmed it based on your own organisational requirements and conditions.

 10. Build reports and dashboards

-Use the Certero platform's reporting capabilities to surface and track Salesforce optimization over time.
+Use Certero's reporting capabilities to surface and track Salesforce optimisation over time.

 Dashboard ideas

-• Summary tiles: total users, license counts, organizations, Experience Cloud Sites
+• Summary tiles: total users, licence counts, organisations, Experience Cloud Sites

-• Optimization opportunity tiles: inactive users with active licenses, non-utilization counts, overspend amounts
+• Optimisation opportunity tiles: inactive users with active licences, non-utilisation counts, overspend amounts

-• Package cost tiles: total AppExchange spend, packages with highest unit costs, packages with lowest utilization
+• Package cost tiles: total AppExchange spend, packages with highest unit costs, packages with lowest utilisation

-• Charts: license consumption by type, user activity distribution, storage utilization by org
+• Charts: licence consumption by type, user activity distribution, storage utilisation by org

 • Trend charts showing growth of waste over time and remediation progress